paulmthompson/JNeuron/docs/GettingStarted.rst

 .. code-block:: julia

-	type Network{T <: AbstractArray{Neuron,1}}
+	type Network{T <: NeuronPool}
     		neur::T #Array of Neurons for simulation
     		t::FloatRange{Float64} #time range for simulation
     		extra::Array{Extracellular,1} #Extracellular Recording
+    		#extracellular Stimulation
     		intra::Array{Intracellular,1} #Intracellular Recording
     		stim::Array{Stim,1} #Intracellular Stimulation
 	end

-As you can see, the Network type contains spaces for any Neurons, extracellular electrodes or intracellular electrodes that you made add, as well as the current time current to all of these components.
+As you can see, the Network type contains fields for any Neurons, extracellular electrodes or intracellular electrodes that you made add, as well as the current time current to all of these components.

 Because extracelluar and intracellular electrodes depend on the neurons that are present, Networks should first be initialized by 1) the neurons that are to be present, and 2) the simulation time (this can be chagned later.